steve8708/base/readme.md

       someMethod: function () {
         // The JS way of calling super (if you ever find you need it) Base.View.prototype.someMethod.apply(this, arguments);

+        // Alternatively, you can use Base._super to help out with this return Base._super(this, 'someMethod', arguments);
       }
     });